Must-Have Website Design Basics

 A. Header Image

 Now, using header images can be tricky because of their size.
-They must be visually appealing to the audience on any screen, but the large size could also distract from the website’s primary purpose.
+They must be visually appealing to the audience on any screen, but the large size could distract from the website’s primary purpose.

 You must ensure that the header image doesn’t draw attention away from a great article.
 So, a high-quality web designer will look to attract visitors without giving away too much information.
 This will create intrigue, thereby forcing them to keep scrolling.